 I move in and out of a lot of different projects, and I like to work knowing that I’m on the latest version.
 I created a command,

-grp (git reset please), which is basically just git fetch, git checkout master, git pull origin master, prune.
-When I haven’t worked on a project in a while and other people have been pushing to it, this is a good way to just reset the entire project into the latest state so that I can being work on it.
+grp (git reset please), to “reset” the project I’m working on to the latest on origin.
+All this does is git fetch, git checkout master, git pull origin master, prune.
+When I haven’t worked on a project in a while, this is a good way to reset the entire project into the latest state.

 Visual Studio Code

 My text editor of choice is VSCode.
-Originally an Atom user (a really long time ago), I switched to VSCode after seeing how much robust it is.
-It offers many great keyboard shortcuts that I find really helpful when working in projects.
-In addition, its huge extension library makes it an extremely powerful tool.
+It offers many great keyboard shortcuts that I find helpful when working in projects.
+Also, its massive extension library only adds to the already extensive functionality that it offers.

 GitLens is one of my favorite extensions.
-It’s a super powerful tool to keep track of the repository such as edit history, collaborators, and current diff changes.
-It’s been an essential to my workflow and integrates really well without being obtrusive.
+It’s a powerful tool to visualize and keep track of the git repository.
+It displays information such as edit history, collaborators, and current diff changes.
+It’s been essential to my workflow and has a non-obtrusive integration into the UI.

-A lot of the time I have many windows open for different projects, or even just different classes.
-One thing that I found annoying is that every time I was switching between projects, it would take me a while to find the right window of code.
-I’d have to read a bit and think before I matched it in my head.
-However, Peacock fixes this by coloring the window of VSCode so that it makes it really easy to differentiate projects.
+A lot of the time I have many windows open for different projects or different classes.
+When switching between projects, it was always difficult for me to find the right window – I would need to take a second to actually read and understand some code to identify.
+Peacock addresses this by coloring the window of VSCode so that it makes it easy to differentiate projects.
 You can make it as bright and filling as you want or make it subtle and only color the left bar (which is what I’ve done).